jasl/MoyaX/Readme.md

 contributions, we'll add you as an admin to the repo so you can merge pull requests and help steer the ship :ship:

 Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by [its terms](https://github.com/Moya/contributors/blob/master/Code of Conduct.md).
+By participating in this project you agree to abide by [its terms](https://github.com/MoyaX/contributors/blob/master/Code of Conduct.md).

 License
 -------

-Moya is released under an MIT license.
+MoyaX is released under an MIT license.
 See LICENSE for more information.